SRombauts/UEPlasticPlugin/README.md

 ##### Task branches

-Handling of binary assets works best in only one branch (regardless of the source control used) since they cannot be merged, and since they increase the cost (time/bandwidth) of switching between branches.
+Handling of binary assets typically works best when working all together in a single main branch (regardless of the source control used).
+This is because binary files cannot be merged, and since they increase the cost (time/bandwidth) of switching between branches.

-But with Unity Version Control you can use branches that are easy and cheap to create and merge: using them for code will enable you to leverage the built-in code review on these branches.
+But with Unity Version Control you can use branches that are easy and cheap to create and merge.
+Using them for code will enable you to leverage the built-in code review on these branches.
+And in combination with [SmartLocks](#smartlocks) and the full in-Editor [Branches](#branches) support, you can now use them safely for binary assets as well!

-Note that some studios also use task branches for assets, and include them in their code reviews.
+Note that some studios have always been using task branches for assets, and included them in their code reviews.
 Unity Version Control locks extend to all branches, preventing two people from working at the same time on the same assets regardless of the branch they are one.
-The plugin also offers [some branch support to warn users if an asset has been changed in another branch](#branches-support).
+The plugin also offers full branch support [and warn users if an asset has been changed in another branch](#branches-support).

 To use branches, you would need to also close the Editor before switching from a branch to another, and before merging a branch into another:

-1. create a child branch from main using the Desktop Client
+1. create a child branch from main using in-Editor Branches window
-2. switch to it, updating the workspace, with the Unreal Editor closed
+2. switch to it immediately, updating the workspace, and reloading assets
-3. start the Editor, make modifications and checkout assets
+3. make modifications and checkout assets
-4. then check-in the assets (remember to save everything, or close the Editor to make sure of it)
+4. then check-in the assets (remember to save everything, the toolbar now has a button to track the number of unsaved assets)
-5. close the Editor
 6. create a code review from the branch
 7. create a new task branch from main or go back to main to merge branches